Transport in Switzerland

 Switzerland has a dense network of roads and railways.
 The Swiss public transport network has a total length of 24,500 km and has more than 2,600 stations and stops.

 The crossing of the Alps is an important route for European transportation, as the Alps separate Northern Europe from Southern Europe.
 Alpine railway routes began in 1882 with the Gotthard Railway, with its central Gotthard Rail Tunnel, followed in 1906 by the Simplon Tunnel and the Lötschberg Tunnel in 1913.
 As part of the New Railway Link through the Alps (NRLA) in 2007, the Lötschberg Base Tunnel opened, followed by the Gotthard Base Tunnel opened in 2016.

 The Swiss road network is funded by road tolls and vehicle taxes.
 Private cars and commercial trucks must purchase a vignette to use the motorways; this costs 40 Swiss francs per calendar year.
 As of 2000, the Swiss motorway network has a total length of 1,638 km and has also—with an area of 41,290 km2—one of the highest motorway densities in the world.

 Zurich Airport is Switzerland's largest international flight gateway, handling 24.9 million passengers in 2013.
 The second-largest airport, Geneva Cointrin, handled 14.4 million passengers (2013) and the third-largest EuroAirport Basel Mulhouse Freiburg 6.5 million passengers; both airports are shared with France.

 Switzerland has approved billions of francs for the improvement of its public-transportation infrastructure.
 The modal split for public transportation is one of the highest in Europe, standing at 21.3% in 2010.
 In many cities with a population above 100,000, the modal split for public transportation lies above 50%.

 Public transport

 Switzerland has an extensive and reliable public transport network (see e.g. public transport in Zurich).
 Due to the clock-face schedule, the different modes of transports are well integrated.
 There is a national integrated ticketing system for public transport which is organised in tariff networks (for all train and bus services and some boat lines, cable cars and funiculars).
 For non-Swiss tourists, travelling by train, bus and boat in the country is facilitated with the Swiss Travel Pass.
-Eurail and Interrail rail passes are both vailid in Switzerland.
+Eurail and Interrail rail passes are both valid in Switzerland.

 Many Swiss railway stations have bicycle parking (or a bicycle-parking station) and park and ride, known as P+Rail, and many of them also offer Mobility Carsharing.